Trembling Shaking Anxiety Symptoms

 Since stress hormones are stimulants, they have a dramatic affect on the body’s nervous system, which controls the body’s muscles.
 When the nervous system becomes stimulated it can have an adverse effect on the body’s muscles, such as causing them to tremor, tremble, shake, and vibrate.
 As stress response stimulation increases, so can shaking, vibrating, and trembling.

-So, the cause of trembling and shaking anxiety feelings are an active stress response, such as when being nervous or afraid, or a body that’s become overly stressed due to anxiety or some other stressful situation or circumstance.
+So, the cause of trembling and shaking anxiety feelings are an active stress response, such as when being nervous or afraid, or a body that’s becomes chronically stressed due to anxiety or some other stressful situation or circumstance.

 How to stop trembling and shaking anxiety feelings symptoms?